-The vector $\mathbf{v}$ contains the images of the integral basis elements (as column vectors).
+The vector \mathbf{v} contains the images of the integral basis elements (as column vectors).
 The last statement concatenates them into a square matrix.
-So, M gives the action of $\mathbf{s}$ on the integral basis.
-Let's check $M^2$ .
+So, M gives the action of \mathbf{s} on the integral basis.
+Let's check M^2.
 That's the identity all right.

 The fixed field of this automorphism is going to be the only non-trivial subfield of K. I seem to recall that polred told us this was the third cyclotomic field.
 Let's check this: type nfsubfields(nf).
-Indeed, there's a quadratic subfield, but it's given by $Q = x^2 + 22x + 133$ and I don't recognize it.
-Now polred(Q) proves that this subfield is indeed the field generated by a cube root of unity.
-If polred had given some other polynomial, we could have used nfisisom(Q, polcyclo(3)).
+Indeed, there's a quadratic subfield, but it's given by $T = x^2 + 22x + 133$ and I don't recognize it.
+But nfisisom(T, polcyclo(3)) indeed tells us that the fields $\mathbf{Q}[x]/(T)$ and $\mathbf{Q}[x]/(x^2+x+1)$ are isomorphic.
+(In fact, polred(T) would tell us the same, but does not correspond to a foolproof test: polred could have returned some other polynomials.)

 We may also check that k = matker(M-1) is two-dimensional, then z = nfbasistoalg(nf, k[,2]) generates the quadratic subfield.
 Notice that 1, z and u are Q-linearly dependent, and in fact Z-linearly as well.
 Exercise: how would you check these two assertions in general?
-(Answer:

-concat, then respectively matrank or matkerint (or qf111)). z = charpoly(z), z = gcd(z,z') and polred(z) tell us that we found back the same subfield again (as we ought to!).
+(Answer: concat, then respectively matrank or matkerint (or qflll)). z = charpoly(z), z = gcd(z,z') and polred(z) tell us that we found back the same subfield again (as we ought to!).